xvitaly/srcrepair/docs/help/source/modules.rst

 This module will find and remove garbage, accumulated on regular daily use.
 We recommend to run it at least once a month.

-You need to select one or multiple checkboxes and then run **Execute cleanup** button. :ref:`Cleanup module <modules-cleanup>` window will be shown.
+You need to select one or multiple checkboxes and then press **Execute cleanup** button. :ref:`Cleanup module <modules-cleanup>` window will appear.

 Available cleanup options: